ChoiShio/ChoiShio.github.io/POSTS/_posts/2022-06-08-first-post.md

 I will sometimes upload my study & research.

-Now, there are no content since I have just made this page.
+Now, there is no content since I have just made this page.

 So please wait until the frame of this website is completed!